Understanding and Preventing Fault Masking

 Using safety limit switches with powered OSSD outputs (Output Signal Switching Device) can be an effective way to eliminate certain faults such as contact welds and shorts to power.
 Another method to reduce the risk of fault masking is to use a monitoring safety relay with individual safety inputs, especially if there are only a few safety inputs to be monitored.
 Also, maintenance staff should be trained in ways to troubleshoot that can uncover fault masking.

 Matrix Technologies is one of the largest independent process design, industrial automation, engineering, and manufacturing operations management companies in North America.
-To learn more about our risk assessment and industrial safety services, contact Carl Bohman, FS Engineer (TUV Rheinland).
+To learn more about our risk assessment and industrial safety services, contact Carl Bohman, PE, FS Project Engineer (TUV Rheinland).